Grimsby mill tower on Top Ten Endangered Buildings list

 Photo: Victoria Mills, Grimsby, Lincolnshire.
 Photo Credit: The Victorian Society.

-Victoria Mills, Grimsby, Lincolnshire (Grade II, 1889 and 1906, Sir William Gelder of Hull)
+Grade II-listed, 1889 and 1906, Sir William Gelder of Hull

 The Victorian Society Director, Christopher Costelloe, said: ‘I hope inclusion in the Top Ten will spur North East Lincolnshire Council and the owners to urgently find a way to bring the silo tower at Victoria Mills back into use.
 The Council was right to take emergency action but a long term plan is needed.
 Retaining historic buildings like those in the Top Ten is vital to maintaining local identity and creating places in which people want to invest, live and work.
 At a time when Associated British Ports its demolishing some of the world’s greatest industrial fishing heritage in Grimsby this is more important than ever’.